 Results: Good knowledge, attitude, and practices were seen among 61 (57.0%), 70 (65.4%), and 90 (84.1%) parents, respectively.
-Good parents' knowledge of epilepsy was significantly associated with higher education (college) and with fewer family Members (<5) (P<0.001 and P=0.0002), respectively.
-In addition, a good parents' attitude towards epilepsy was significantly associated with higher education (college) (P=0.015).
+Good parents' knowledge of epilepsy was significantly associated with higher education (college) and with fewer family

+Members (<5), respectively.
+In addition, a good parents' attitude towards epilepsy was significantly associated with higher education (college).

-Conclusion: About half of the parents have good knowledge, two third have a good attitude, and most have good practices towards epilepsy.
+Conclusion: About half of the parents have good knowledge, two-thirds have a good attitude, and most have good practices regarding epilepsy.

-Keywords: Attitude, Epilepsy, Knowledge, Parents, Practice.
+Keywords: Attitude; Epilepsy; Knowledge; Parents; Practice.